sifteo/thundercracker/docs/doxygen/src/gfx.md

 ## BG0_BG1

-Just as you might create several composited layers in a photo manipulation or illustration tool in order to move objects independently, the Sifteo graphics engine supports a simple form of layer compositing.
+Just as you might create several composited layers in a photo manipulation or illustration tool in order to move objects independently, the Sifteo graphics engine provides a simple form of layer compositing.

 Sometimes you only need a single layer.
 Since you can modify each tile index independently in BG0, any animation is possible as long as objects move in 8-pixel increments, or the entire BG0 layer can move as a single unit.
 But sometimes it's invaluable to have even a single object that "breaks the grid" and moves independently.
 In the **BG0_BG1** mode, a second _background one_ layer floats on top of BG0.
 You might use this for: